sarojlal/Blinkit---Data-Analysis-Prediction-/README.md

 - **Sales by Outlet Type**: The table visual displays the number of items, item visibility, total sales, and average sales across different outlet types, offering a detailed comparison.

 ## Conclusion
 The analysis of the Blinkit dataset involved thorough data cleaning, exploratory data analysis, and the development of a predictive model to forecast product sales.
 The Power BI dashboard provides an interactive platform to visualize and explore the data, offering valuable insights to stakeholders.
-The model achieved an accuracy of **0.6976**, and the report highlighted areas for potential improvement, such as enhancing the model's ability to predict regular-fat items.
+The model achieved an accuracy of **0.815**, and the report highlighted areas for potential improvement, such as enhancing the model's ability to predict regular-fat items.

+## Files info

+1. Power_BI_Project_Blinkit_final.ipynb - The main file which includes the code from Data cleaning to Model Predictions.
+2. Blinkit_Dashboard_Project.pbix - The main dashboard file using Power BI.
+3. blinkit_data.xlsx - The dataset file (inside the dataset folder) using which the whole project has been developed.
+4. Pickel files - the pickel files to deploy the model using streamlit library.
+5. images folder - The folder that contains the images used in Power BI to build the dashboard.